1st Sunday 11:00am All Age Family Worship

 £2.00 per singer to cover costs

-Next branch meetings12th June & 10th July at 8pm in Littlebourne Recreation Club.
+Next branch meetings 11th September and 9th October at 8pm in Littlebourne Recreation Club.

 We are looking forward to our Beef Pudding Supper night at The Haywain again in the spring.